Product sheet

 • Chamfering: creating chamfers to eliminate sharp edges.

-• Cutting: shaping a groove up to the axis of the part to separate it from the bar.
+• Parting: shaping a groove up to the part's axis in order to separate it from the bar.

 Contact